coinpaprika/echo-http-cache/README.md

 `go get github.com/coinpaprika/echo-http-cache`

 ### Usage
-This is an example of use with the memory adapter:
-Other example available at [example](./example/main.go) can by run by `go run ./example/main.go`
+Full example is available at [example](./example/main.go) can be run by:

+`go run ./example/main.go`

+Example of use with the memory adapter:
 ```go
 package main